Antibiotics aren’t always the answer.

 Antibiotics treat bacterial infections.
 They can't treat viral illness, like a cold.
 Ask your healthcare professional for tips on how to relieve symptoms if your provider doesn’t prescribe antibiotics.

 We use too many antibiotics.
 That’s the biggest factor leading to antibiotic resistance.
 Up to 50 percent of all antibiotics aren’t needed or aren’t effective as prescribed.
 Antibiotics are also used in food sources to promote growth and to prevent disease.

-Antibiotics can and do save lives but poor practices are putting people at unnecessary risk for preventable allergic reactions, severe antibiotic-resistant infections, and deadly diarrhea.
-The loss of effective antibiotics seriously affects our ability to fight diseases.
+Antibiotics can save lives, but poor practices put people at risk.
+Improper use can lead to allergic reactions, severe antibiotic-resistant infections and deadly diarrhea.
+Using antibiotics the wrong way now hurts our ability to fight diseases in the future.

-- Be sure to take antibiotic exactly as the doctor prescribes (don't skip doses or stop early).
+- Be sure to take antibiotics exactly as the doctor prescribes (don't skip doses or stop early).

 - Don't ask for antibiotics when your doctor thinks you don't need them.